Vegan Mango Sago (Dairy Free)

 🥣Storage

-• However, if you have leftovers, store the components separately in airtight containers or mix everything together in a large airtight container.
-Keep it in the fridge for up to 4 days.
-When ready to serve, let the mixture soften at room temperature, especially the coconut sago, as coconut milk tends to harden when cold.
+• If you have leftovers, you can store them safely.
+Keep the parts separate in airtight containers, or mix them together in one large sealed container.
+Store in the fridge for up to 4 days.
+When you’re ready to eat, let it sit at room temperature for a few minutes.
+The coconut milk can harden when cold, so giving it time to soften brings back its creamy texture.

 ❤️More Recipes You’ll Love : Mango Sticky Rice with Coconut Sauce